cse332labs/reversi/ReadMe.txt

 we faced this issue.
 We had to make changes to allow for extra arguments to be passed in and handled to create either Magic Square and Reversi from the abstractGame newGame method.

+We have also faced errors with static/non-static objects as we implemented the Singleton pattern.

-We had difficulty getting games to run.
+We had difficulty getting reversi to run.
 Several errors for a long time, such as "invalid null pointer".

-We have also faced errors with static/non-static objects as we implemented the Singleton pattern.
+We discovered that class slicing was happening, and our reversi-specific members were no-longer accessible.
+To fix this, we directly returned the value to the static pointer.

 /////////////////////////////////////////////////////////////////////////////
 TEAMWORK: